dwrobel/flatcam/README.md

 =================================================

+11.02.2020

+- working on Tool Punch; finished the geometry update with the clear geometry for the case of Excellon method

 10.02.2020

 - optimized the Paint and NCC Tools.
 When the Lines type of painting/clearing is used, the lines will try to arrange themselves on the direction that the lines length clearing the polygon are bigger